Wolfram|Alpha LLM API

 HTTP Status 501

 This status is returned if a given input value cannot be interpreted by this API.
 This is commonly caused by input that is misspelled, poorly formatted or otherwise unintelligible.
-Because this API is designed to return a single result, this message may appear if no sufficiently short result can be found.
+Because this API is designed to return results for use in LLMs, the body of the 501 message may contain suggested inputs.
 You may occasionally receive this status when requesting information on topics that are restricted or not covered.

 HTTP Status 400